alexanderrodnin/simple-graph-lib/README.md

 ```java
 private final Map<Vertex, Set<Vertex>> graph = new HashMap<>();
 ```
-Used for Directed and undirected graph.
+Used for directed and undirected graph.
 For undirected graph this structure is denormolized.
 It was made for asses efficiently to vertices and edges with O(1).
 Be carefull: methods of DefaultGraphModel:
 ```java